 Electric pressure washers

 Electric pressure washers are perfect if you just want something that will easily deal with average jobs around the home and garden.
 Running off mains electricity, they are quiet, easy to use and affordable to buy.

 Petrol pressure washers

 Essentially, the more pressure and water flow the pressure washer can provide, the faster you will be able to clean outdoor spaces.
 This is due to the fact that the working cleaning width is wider when using machines with higher specifications.
-Generally speaking, higher spec machines are more durable and accordingly will come with longer guarantees.
+Higher spec machines are also considered to be more durable, and as such come with longer guarantees.